About

 Laura Ribbons (b.1990) is an artist, curator, facilitator and environmentalist.
 She graduated from Wimbledon College of Art in 2012 with a BA honours degree in Fine Art (Painting), she also holds a Master’s degree in Environmental Anthropology from the University of Kent, 2016.
 She has exhibited across the UK and internationally, including in Spain, where she lived from 2018-2019.
 She has a number of works in private collections.

 As a curator and socially-engaged practitioner, Laura is inspired by the idea that art has the power to start difficult conversations, while simultaneously bringing people together and creating space for collaborative working and creative problem solving.
 Laura has worked with institutions including Towner Eastbourne, Pallant House Gallery and Watts Gallery-Artist Village.
-She has upcoming solo exhibitions at Trebah Botanic Gardens in Cornwall (October 2024) and Hastings Museum and Art Gallery (September 2025-January 2026).
+She recently undertook a solo-exhibition Ancestors at Trebah Botanic Gardens in Cornwall (October 2024).
+She is currently working on a community project Plants Make Places generously supported using public funding by the National Lottery through Arts Council England, culminating in an exhibition at Hastings Museum and Art Gallery (September 2025-February 2026).
+The project and exbibition works with a number of partner organisations and explores how we exist in community with plants, how they shape the places we live and our identities.

-Laura lives and works in Hastings with her husband children’s book author and illustrator, Jon Lander.
+Laura lives and works in Hastings with her partner children’s book author and illustrator, Jon Lander.

 As a curator and socially-engaged practitioner, Laura is inspired by the idea that art has the power to start difficult conversations, while simultaneously bringing people together and creating space for collaborative working and creative problem solving.
 Laura has worked with institutions including Towner Eastbourne, Pallant House Gallery and Watts Gallery-Artist Village.
-She has upcoming solo exhibitions at Trebah Botanic Gardens in Cornwall (October 2024) and Hastings Museum and Art Gallery (September 2025-January 2026).
+She recently undertook a solo-exhibition Ancestors at Trebah Botanic Gardens in Cornwall (October 2024).
+She is currently working on a community project Plants Make Places generously supported using public funding by the National Lottery through Arts Council England, culminating in an exhibition at Hastings Museum and Art Gallery (September 2025-February 2026).
+The project and exbibition works with a number of partner organisations and explores how we exist in community with plants, how they shape the places we live and our identities.

-Laura lives and works in Hastings with her husband children’s book author and illustrator, Jon Lander.
+Laura lives and works in Hastings with her partner children’s book author and illustrator, Jon Lander.